-Why SEO Strategy Shouldn’t Ignore UX, and 5 Common UX Mistakes to Avoid
+Why SEO Strategy Shouldn’t Ignore UX, and 5 Common Design Mistakes to Avoid

 Good set-up, quality content, and a pretty design are the formula for successful SEO… right?
 If only it were that simple.
 We’ve said it before: SEO is not a fill-in-the-blanks process.
 It requires a unique mix of creative thought and data-backed research and work to be truly successful.
 Nowhere is this more evident than in the unique interplay of user experience (UX) and the role it plays in search engine optimization.